yallop16/Aj_test_examples/README.md

 # Aj_test_examples
-testing the working with arun
+testing the working of github with arun

+#Added new file called "test_karenge.txt"